 - How long does the program take to complete?
 Students take a minimum of 5 years to complete the doctoral program in clinical psychology.
 The first 4 years are in residence at USM.
 The fifth year involves completion of an APA-accredited pre-doctoral clinical internship.
 Although the minimum time to completion is 5 years, the modal number of years to completion is 6 years (5 years plus internship) with some students taking longer than 6 years.
 In the fifth+ year in the program, students have completed all coursework and are typically working on research requirements and applications for internship.

 - Is an APA-accredited pre-doctoral clinical internship required?
 Yes.
-Students must complete an APA-accredited pre-doctoral clinical internship to earn the Ph.D. in clinical psychology.
+Students must complete an APA-accredited pre-doctoral clinical internship to earn a doctoral degree in clinical psychology at USM.